Melanau people: Divisions

 Another Melanau group worth mentioning and including is the Melanau Igan.
-They live in kampungs by the Igan River, e.g. Kampung Skrang, Kampung Tengah, Kampung Hilir, that border the Mukah - (Matu-Daro) district.
+They live in kampungs by the Igan River, e.g. Kampung Skrang, Kampung Tengah, Kampung Hilir, that border the Mukah – (Matu-Daro) district.
 The main language is Melanau.
 However, some speak a local Malay dialect.
 This group of Melanau is probably all Muslim.
 They have mainly adopted Malay culture while preserving some aspects of Melanau culture.
 It is believed that this group was originally Malays who settled in the area.
 However, intermarriage with Melanaus over many generations produced new generations who considered themselves Melanau.

 Similar to the Igan Melanaus ancestral beginnings, many Melanaus who had migrated to different areas in Sarawak experienced the same transformation.
 A group of Matu Melanaus settled in the Bintawa area in Kuching after World War 2.
 However, their offspring, even though mostly Melanaus by blood, normally do not speak the language and are considered Malays.
 However, as a point of interest, the new secondary school built in Bintawa, Kuching in 2007 is named SMK Matu Baru.
 Many areas in Greater Kuching, notably in the neighbourhoods of Petra Jaya, Lundu, Samarahan and Santubong do have a significant Melanau population.
 In addition, Sibu, Miri and Bintulu are also places or towns where there is a significant Melanau population.

 However, the 'Bin' which means "son of" and 'Binti' which means "daughter of" as given in all their names (be they are Muslim, Christian, or "Likou") had probably confused the census workers (read the following paragraph).
 One of the reasons the Muslim Melanau 'migrated' to become Malay is that during the registration of birth of the newborns, they are automatically being assumed as Malay if the parents don't inform the registration officer of their racial preference.

 Population

-According to the statistics from the state’s statistics department, in 2014, there are 132,600 who consider themselves Melanau, making it the fifth-largest ethnic group in Sarawak (after Iban, Chinese, Malays, and Bidayuh).
+According to the statistics from the state's statistics department, in 2014, there are 132,600 who consider themselves Melanau, making it the fifth-largest ethnic group in Sarawak (after Iban, Chinese, Malays, and Bidayuh).

-Even though a minority in Sarawak, Melanau forms a large part of Sarawak's political sphere, 5 out of 6 of Yang di-Pertua Negeri of Sarawak is of Melanau ethnicity including the current Yang di-Pertua Tun Pehin Sri Abdul Taib Mahmud and 2 out of 6 of Chief Ministers of Sarawak are ethnic Melanau.
+Even though a minority in Sarawak, Melanau forms a large part of Sarawak's political sphere, 5 out of 6 of Yang di-Pertua Negeri of Sarawak is of Melanau ethnicity including the 7th Yang di-Pertua Tun Pehin Abdul Taib Mahmud and 2 out of 6 of Chief Ministers of Sarawak are ethnic Melanau.

 The population dynamics of the Melanau people are as follows: